xjr007/xjr007/README.md

 # Bio

-  I am a junior software engineer and web developer who has completed a 6 month web and software development course at [Salesian Life Choices](https://www.lifechoices.co.za/academy/coding) Coding Academy.
+  I am a junior web and software developer who has completed a 6 month web and software development course at [Salesian Life Choices](https://www.lifechoices.co.za/academy/coding) Coding Academy.
+I have built front-end applications using React, JavaScript, HTML5, CSS/SCSS; software programs using Python and MySQL; and full-stack (MERN Stack) applications using React, Node, Express and MongoDB.
+All have can be found here on my github profile.

-  Here is a link to my portfolio hosted on GitHub Pages https://xjr007.github.io/website-portfolio/
+  Here is a link to my portfolio hosted on GitHub Pages https://xjr007.github.io/website-portfolio/.

    ## Web developement:
       ReactJS